MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/install.md

 10. On the **Help improve Microsoft System Center Orchestrator** page, optionally indicate whether you want to participate in Error Reporting, and select **Next**.

 11. Review the **Installation summary** page and select **Install**.

+[Learn more](#configure-the-api-after-installation) to configure the Console after installation.

 The **Installing features** page appears and displays the installation progress.